matthew-robertson/Useful_things/I Learned Something Today/Biology.md

 1. The first case of HIV/AIDS (unknown at the time) was in 1908, when a hunter contracted it from a chimp's blood.
 1. "Patient zero" as a term comes from the AIDS epidemic.
 He was marked as "patient O" for "Out of California" (and was not the first patient).
 This was later misread as a 0 however.
 1. Tannins, such as those in tea, can cause nausea on an empty stomach, and can lower the bioavailability of Iron, making [iron deficiencies more likely](https://pubmed.ncbi.nlm.nih.gov/29955693/).
 Notably, the tannins in tea seem to cause this more than "condensed tannins", which are more-often found in foods.
+1. [Oral Rehydration Solution](https://en.wikipedia.org/wiki/Oral_rehydration_therapy) is a relatively easy to make fluid replacement used to treat dehydration.
+Packets aside, you can approximate it with sugar and salt in clean water.
+This solution has reduced the mortality rate of diarrhea by 93%, and is credit with saving over 50 million lives.

 # Virology
 1. Viruses are, generally: a sack of RNA with some proteins to help replicate/break into cells/etc..., all surrounded by lipids.
 The lipids are half for protection, and half for invading cells.
 [Twitter source](https://twitter.com/PalliThordarson/status/1236549318439387137)